Logo

 • Suicidal thoughts or behaviors

-Chronic Adderall abuse can cause irreparable brain damage.
-It may impair memory functions.
-Regular abuse of Adderall may alter natural brain chemicals and how these chemicals travel through the nervous system.
-The chemical change further creates an imbalance that the drug can only rectify.
+Chronic Adderall abuse can lead to permanent brain damage.
+It can impair memory functions.
+Abuse of Adderall can also alter natural brain chemicals and how these chemicals travel through the nervous system.
+The chemical change further creates an imbalance that only the drug can fix, leading to a cycle of misuse.

 What Does Snorting Adderall Do to the Nose?

-The impurities added to the Adderall powder to stretch it can also be harmful to your health.
-These impurities may include:
+Substances added to powdered Adderall to make it last can also be bad for your health.
+These may include:

 • Caffeine